amkherad/ShellScript/README.md

 [Work In Progress]
 Cross-platform intermediate shell scripting language.
-A transpiler to generate native OS shell commands from a shared code base with a powerfull class library and language features.
+A transpiler to generate native OS shell commands from a shared code base with a powerfull class library and rich language features.

 ## Installing